About the WTO

 Trump and the WTO: appeals body blocked but WTO not dead yet

 US President Trump's “America First “ tactics have tried to falsely paint the US as a victim in the WTO.
-Trump has condemned the WTO as “unfair” to the US, has threatened to withdraw from the body, has refused to reappoint members of the WTO appeals body, and defied WTO rules in imposing huge unilateral tariffs on Chinese and other imports to the US.
-Trump wants China to agree to tougher rules on subsidies and state-owned companies, and wants to remove differential treatment for developing countries.
+Trump has condemned the WTO as “unfair” to the US, has threatened to withdraw from the body, has refused to reappoint members of the WTO appeals body, and defied WTO rules in imposing unilateral tariffs on Chinese and other countries' imports to the US.